ROYS PEAK HIKE NEW ZEALAND – All You Need to Know!

 Take note that Isthmus peak is closed each year from 20 November until 20 December for lamb season.

-How to get to Roys peak trailhead
+How to get to Roys Peak Trailhead

 If you’re planning to hike Roys Peak while staying in Queenstown, then the best option is to rent a car.
 This not only gives you the freedom to come and go whenever you want, but you can also explore more of Wanaka after finishing the hike.
 Plus, driving from Queenstown to Wanaka and the other way around is just amazing!
 A fun little day road trip!

-Best time to hike Roys peak
+What is the best time to hike Roys Peak?

 It’s generally our standard answer to the question ‘when is the best time to hike…’: before sunrise!
-Yes, that means you will have to get up early and start hiking at around 4 AM depending the season (check the exact sunrise time so you won’t be late!).
-But hiking Roys Peak before sunrise has a lot of benefits.
-Especially in the busier months which is mostly around summer.
-You will then not only beat the crowds, but you’ll also be back before it gets too hot to hike.
+Yes, that means you will have to start hiking early morning around 4 AM depending on the season (check the exact sunrise time so you won’t be too late!).

-Roys peak hike key facts
+Roys Peak Hike key facts

-Before we dive into the details about Roys Peak track, let’s first have a look at the key facts of the trail so you’re well prepared!
+Before we dive into the details about Roy’s Peak track, let’s first have a look at the key facts of the trail so you’re well prepared!

 Be insured during your travels!